 “We have lots of people that are new to Austin.
 We help acclimate them to the city.
-We tell them where to microgaming casinos get their drivers license (can be a nightmare if you get this wrong), yummiest tacos and where to find “x”,” writes Liz Elam, founder of Link Coworking in Austin, Texas.
+We tell them where to microgaming casinos get their drivers license (can be a nightmare if you get this wrong), yummiest tacos and where to find “x”,” My son who uses hair detox products like brylcreem, thinks this shampoo is great. writes Liz Elam, founder of Link Coworking in Austin, Texas.

 It”s green!
 “Turn down your AC, turn off the lights, TV etc. and work in a shared space.
 I don”t often see this mentioned but it has to be great for the environment for thousands of people worldwide to share lights, power, internet etc,” adds Elam.

 Develop your local community.
 “Coworking is also a way to help local development as some projects coming out of spaces are made by locals for locals.
 It is a way to contribute to your community in a wider sense.
 Coworking is an alternative resource for education, accessible to everyone, community driven and applied to the community”s needs,” notes Konstantina Zoehrer, co-founder of loft2work in Athens, Greece.
 And it”s not just crisis-stricken Greece that”s looking to coworking to boost local economies.
 Rural and less connected communities are trying to boost employment and support local businesses by opening coworking spaces.